Xingtao/FFdynamic/pluginExample/README.md

 #### Register an dynamic event

-We could register dynamic event to change the paramters settings during running.
+We could register dynamic event to change the parameters settings during running.
 This is an example that we register an run time event that would change Dehaze's FogFacotr during process.

 ``` c++